 This morning we begin with a guided tour of Tenterfield Station Homestead.
 We then continue to the award-winning country gardens of Glenrock.
 Established in 1985, these spectacular gardens designed by Carolyn Robinson, have been developed on land that was originally part of the Tenterfield Station.
 Following our guided tour of the gardens we will enjoy a light lunch in the grounds.

-In the afternoon we return to Tenterfield to visit the Tenterfield Saddler, historic Royal Hotel, St Stephen’s Presbyterian Church and the School of Arts, where Sir Henry Parkes famously made his Federation speech on 4 October, 1889.
-(Overnight Glen Innes) BL
+In the afternoon we return to Tenterfield to visit the School of Arts, where Sir Henry Parkes famously made his Federation speech on 4 October, 1889, as well as the Tenterfield Saddler, historic Royal Hotel, and St Stephen’s Presbyterian Church.
+(Overnight Glen Innes) BLD

 Day 7: Saturday 13 February, Glen Innes – Guyra – Glen Innes